JinXiuDing/Dynamic-Physician-Allocation-in-ED/readme.md

   - Per-period rows include the expected cost for each method and the average number of critical (`avg_q0`) and mild (`avg_q1`) patients at the end of each period.

 - **`non-epidemic_phase.xlsx`**
   Results for **Section 6.3**.
-For each non-epidemic day:
+For each non-epidemic phase instance:
   - A bold row shows the total expected cost for the following methods: BI1, $\overline{\text{BI1}}$ $\widehat{BI1}$, $\widehat{BI2}$,Gcμ, CP, MP, and FA.
   - 24 rows include per-period costs and patient counts (`avg_q0`, `avg_q1`).

 - **`epidemic_phase.xlsx`**
   Results for **Section 6.4**.
-Structured identically to `non-epidemic_phase.xlsx`, with results for the same methods during the COVID-19 outbreak period.
+Structured identically to `non-epidemic_phase.xlsx`, with results for the same methods during the epidemic phase.

 - **`sensitivity_analysis.xlsx`**
   Results for **Section 6.5**.
 Columns include: